 13. Have a running ‘Market Research’ document

-So many people start businesses having done minimal market research, and then they base the next few years of business decisions on that dodgy market research without updating it.
+So many people enter business launch territory having done minimal market research, and then use it as the basis of their decisions for literally years.
 You need to be looking at what’s happening in your market.
 That way you avoid ending up with a product no one wants in a market where no one is buying.
 Like floppy discs and cassette tapes.
 Hot tip: Don’t start a floppy disc or cassette tape business.
 No one buys them anymore.
-I’m so glad I got to you before it was too late on that one.
+We’re so glad we got to you before it was too late on that one.
 Phew.

-I don’t recommend doing this every day (you’ll get a severe case of the grass-is-always-greeners) but once a month check out what other people are doing in your industry.
-I’m not suggesting you copy them but being on board with what’s trending and what other businesses are doing will keep you abreast of the changes in your niche.
+We don’t recommend doing this every day (you’ll get a severe case of the grass-is-always-greeners) but once a month check out what other people are doing in your industry.
+We’re not suggesting you copy them but being on board with what’s trending and what other businesses are doing will keep you abreast of the changes in your niche.

 15. Write up an ideal customer profile

 If you don’t know who you’re selling to, how are you going to market to them?
 It’s like shopping without a list.
-You end up with a trolley full of weird shampoo and super food seeds you’re never going to eat.
-At the very least narrow down the basics like a female, aged 28 to 40, with decent disposable income, who works from home.
+You end up with a trolley full of weird shampoo and superfood seeds you’re never going to eat.
+At the very least, narrow down the basics – like this: female, aged 28 to 40, with decent disposable income, who works from home.
 That way you know how to target them.

 16. Build solid systems

 Use Asana or Trello for ongoing business to-do lists to make sure you don’t forget a crucial part of your marketing plan.
-You probably won’t remember to share your blog posts to Facebook, Twitter, LinkedIn, Stumble Upon, Instagram, Instagram Stories, in Facebook groups and your weekly email unless you have the process written down and you tick these items off every week.
+You probably won’t remember to share your blog posts to Facebook, Twitter, LinkedIn, Instagram, Instagram Stories, in Facebook groups, and in your weekly email unless you have the process written down and you tick these items off every week.